howyjane/trip-itinerary-review/README.md

 2. CSS (link to the documentation: https://devdocs.io/css/) CSS was used to style the website.
 3. Bootstrap (link to the documentation: https://getbootstrap.com)
-4. Javascript — for the navigation bar. (link to the documentation: https://devdocs.io/jsdoc/)
+4. Javascript — for country dropdown. (link to the documentation: https://devdocs.io/jsdoc/)

 ## Testing
 (i) Mobile Responsiveness